 Click on a film title below to find out more about its relationship to Ireland and what part the Emerald Isle played in the production.

-Based on the 1996 best selling autobiography, of the same name, by Frank McCourt.
+Based on the 1996 best-selling autobiography, of the same name, by Frank McCourt.
 Having been born in New York in 1930, Frank found himself growing up in Limerick City, his family decided to move back to Ireland when the Great Depression gripped America during the 1930s.
 Angela's Ashes is his memoir of growing up in squalor in both Brooklyn and Limerick.

 Despite the success of the book, the film, directed and co-written by Alan Parker, opened to mixed reviews and a disastrous box office.
 Having been made on a budget of $25 million, the film's worldwide take stands at around $15 million.

 Upon release, Barry Lyndon was far from a critical or even commercial success.
 A lack of emotion and inconsistent pace saw it make a profit of just over 8 million dollars worldwide.
 Like many of Kubrick's work, Barry Lyndon has become more appreciated over time.
 Today it is hailed as a master-class in cinematography, especially the candlelit scenes and the long double shots.
-The production was troubled, another common theme in Kubrick's career, with the director's relationship with the Ryan O'Neal said to be particularly tense and the director spending a lot of the shoot convinced that he was the target of an IRA kidnapping plot.
+The production was troubled, another common theme in Kubrick's career, with the director's relationship with Ryan O'Neal said to be particularly tense and the director spending a lot of the shoot convinced that he was the target of an IRA kidnapping plot.

-The film centres on the titular character, during the 18th Century, who starts out as a young farm boy in Ireland, being forced into the British Army and then the Prussian Army, before meeting the wealthy Lady Lyndon.
+The film centers on the titular character, during the 18th Century, who starts out as a young farm boy in Ireland, being forced into the British Army and then the Prussian Army, before meeting the wealthy Lady Lyndon.
 Prior to marrying Lady Lyndon, Barry Lyndon is known as Redmond Barry.
 Together they move to England, where Barry tries his best to spend her fortune while making some very bad decisions.

-Kubrick was on the verge of starting his lifelong passion project, about the life of Napoleon Bonaparte, before he stated on Barry Lyndon.
+Kubrick was on the verge of starting his lifelong passion project, about the life of Napoleon Bonaparte, before he started on Barry Lyndon.
 Through a mixture of his financiers pulling out, the film Waterloo (1970) opening to disastrous box office and his excitement at reading Barry Lyndon the novel, Kubrick turned his attention towards this picture.

 The Barry Lyndon crew arrived in Dublin in May 1973.
 Kubrick later commented that he loved his time in Ireland, the culture and the people.
 He rented a house in County Dublin during the shoot.
 Ireland was used for the majority of exterior shots, it stood in for Ireland itself, England and Prussia.
 The 18th-century mansion Powerscourt House in County Wicklow was used for a number of interior scenes.
 The eagle-eyed amongst you will be able to make out the Wicklow Mountains from the window of the saloon in Berlin.
 Powerscourt House was destroyed in a fire just months after filming and so the movie stands as a record of how it looked prior to its restoration.